Barisal: Ancient and medieval eras

 The Barisal region, situated within the Bengal delta, originated from the long-term sediment deposition of the Padma (Ganges), Jamuna (Brahmaputra), and Meghna rivers.
 These rivers transported vast quantities of sediment from the Himalayas, gradually forming fertile alluvial soil over millennia through the processes of fluvial aggradation and tidal action.
 This geological process, which began distinctly in the post-Miocene epoch amid the collision of the Indo-Eurasian plate, rendered the region suitable for early agrarian settlements reliant on monsoon rain-fed rice cultivation and floodplain fisheries.

 Evidence of settlement in this region dates back to prehistoric times, with mound-based villages (known locally as 'basal' or 'chal') indicating organized societies from the late Holocene epoch.
-The region was part of the ancient Gangaridai kingdom, which is mentioned in Greco-Roman accounts such as those by Megasthenes, Pliny the Elder, and Ptolemyfrom approximately 300 BCE to 150 CE as a formidable deltaic state.
+The region was part of the ancient Gangaridai kingdom, which is mentioned in Greco-Roman accounts such as those by Megasthenes, Pliny the Elder, and Ptolemy from approximately 300 BCE to 150 CE as a formidable deltaic state.
 This kingdom was reportedly capable of assembling 20,000 cavalry, 200,000 infantry, and 4,000 war elephants, a force that deterred the advance of the Seleucids in the era following Alexander.
 Direct archaeological excavation in Barisal is rare; evidence largely relies on artifacts found in the greater Vanga-Samatata region, such as punch-marked coins, which testify to economic integration during the Mauryan period (circa 300 BCE).

 In the medieval period, Barisal, which encompassed the ancient regions of Chandradvipa and Bakla, was incorporated into the Bengal Sultanate following Muhammad bin Bakhtiyar Khalji's conquest of East Bengal in 1204 CE.
 This marked a transition from the Buddhist-Hindu polities under the Sena dynasty to Muslim rule under the suzerainty of Delhi.
-In 1342 CE, an independent Sultanate was established through the unification achieved by Shamsuddin Ilyas Shah.
+In 1342 CE, an independent sultanate was established through the unification achieved by Shamsuddin Ilyas Shah.

-The colonial era
+Colonial era

 In 1797, the Bakerganj District, which encompassed Barisal, was established as part of the Bengal Presidency under British administration.
 Its headquarters was relocated to Barisal in 1801 to capitalize on the area's strategic riverine location for administration and commerce.
 Barisal was formally incorporated as a municipality in 1876.
 Barisal's population grew significantly toward the end of the nineteenth century, reaching approximately 19,000 by the early 1900s.

 British engineering initiatives, such as constructing embankments on the Kirtankhola River and enhancing river navigation, mitigated seasonal flooding and improved communication links with Calcutta.
 But revenue collection prioritized imperial necessities over local welfare - research indicates such disproportionate benefits.

-In the early twentieth century, Barisal became a focal point for emerging nationalist activity, particularly during the Swadeshi Movement protesting the 1905 Partition of Bengal.
+In the early twentieth century, Barisal became a focal point for emerging nationalist activity, particularly during the Swadeshi movement protesting the 1905 Partition of Bengal.
 Local newspapers and intellectuals of the time organized against British economic policies that prioritized jute exports, promoting indigenous enterprise and fostering anti-colonial sentiment.